Return to Library Home Page

 Soil: Tolerant

-Watering: Apply drip irrigation during the first year after planting into the landscape (except if it's planted in a lawn....don't laugh folks, I've seen this done before on a University campus no less).
-One year after transplanting the drip emitters should be plugged as velvet mesquite trees will need no more supplemental irrigation.
+Watering: Apply drip irrigation during the first year after planting into the landscape (except if it's planted in a lawn....don't laugh folks, I've seen this done before on a local University campus no less).
+One year after transplanting the drip emitters should be plugged as Arizona or velvet mesquite trees will need no further supplemental water.

 Propagation: Seed and air layering using protocol that is similar to other mesquite taxa.